Can I claim expenses without a receipt?

 It’s both easy and important to keep your receipts throughout the year, so you never miss out at tax time; this will save you money.

 What receipts should I save for taxes?

-Here’s a list of expenses you can itemise and receipts you should hold on to business use of your car and home: Keep receipts of household expenses, including mortgage, electric, gas, water, taxes, insurance, and repairs.
+Here’s a list of expenses you can itemise and receipts you should hold on to business use of your car and home: Keep receipts of household expenses, including rent, electricity, gas, water, insurance, and repairs.
 An estimated value for the item must be included on the receipt.